InsightDataScience/pegasus/README.md

 $ ./ec2spinup <instance-template-file>
 ```

 The `instance-template-file` is simply a JSON file that ec2spinup uses.
-Within this file you will must specify the follow as shown:
+Within this file you will must specify the following as shown:
 ```
 {
     "purchase_type": "spot"|"on_demand",